MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/extension-debugging-workflow.md

 1. Select **Generate launch.json** to create a `launch.json` in your project.

 1. In `launch.json`, add the URL of your project.
-If you leave URL empty, the default page is displayed.
+This can be a local file path.
+If you leave the URL as-is, the default, **Success** page is displayed.

 1. Save `launch.json`.

-When you choose to debug your project in Visual Studio Code it will automatically launch the browser and open the Developer Tools showing the URL you specified in your `launch.json`.
+Now, when you select **Debug** when your project folder is open in Visual Studio Code, the **Edge DevTools** tab opens, showing content for the page that you specified in `launch.json`.
+Also, the **Edge DevTools: Browser** tab opens, displaying the rendered page that you specified in `launch.json`.

 <!-- ====================================================================== -->